ZUMVU

 Form 27D:

-• The Form 27D is considered as a Certificate under section 206C of the Income-tax Act, 1961 for tax collected at source.
+• The Form 27D is considered a Certificate under section 206C of the Income-tax Act, 1961, for tax collected at source.

-• Simply, TCS is the tax that is levied by Seller from Buyer of certain goods.
+• Simply, TCS is the tax that is levied by the Seller on the Buyer of certain goods.
 The payable amount is deducted from the account of the buyer by the buyer.
-Otherwise, the buyer pays in the form of a cheque, cash, demand draft or other modes of payment for certain prescribed goods as per the Section 206C (1) for the business purpose, not for personal use.
+Otherwise, the buyer pays in the form of a cheque, cash, demand draft or other modes of payment for certain prescribed goods as per Section 206C (1) for business purposes, not for personal use.

-• TCS is applicable to underwritten goods which are:
+• TCS applies to underwritten goods which are:

 • Alcoholic Liquor that is consumed by humans.